Venkitangu

-Venkitangu is a Village located in Mullassery Block in the Thrissur District of Kerala, India.
-It belong to the Central Kerala Division.
+Venkitangu is a village located in Mullassery Block in the Thrissur District of Kerala, India.
+It belongs to the Central Kerala Division.
 It is located 14 km west from District headquarters Thrissur, 3 km from Mullassery and 286 km from State capital Thiruvananthapuram.
+The village is bounded on east by kolnilam, on the west by Kanolikanal on the south by Enamavu lake and the north by Mullassery village.